movsic/looker-core-private/README.md

 # TODO:
 1. Move git-proxy to separate module
 1. Generate looker sa with bq permissions as a part of terraform
-1. Switch from container registry to artifact registry
+1. Switch from container registry to artifact registry (+create artifact registry)
 1. Use [google module](https://registry.terraform.io/modules/GoogleCloudPlatform/lb-http/google/latest?tab=inputs) for creating lb
 1. Add (Looker Action Hub)[https://github.com/looker-open-source/actions]
 1. push the state to the bucket + create the bucket